All Products

 image

-Rule enforcement mechanism
+Rule evaluation mechanism

 For both inbound and outbound rules, the port range always matches the destination port of the traffic.

-To ensure various types of clients can access your services normally, you can set the ephemeral port range to 1024-65535.
+To support all client types, set the ephemeral port range to 1024-65535.

-Ephemeral port ranges for different client types
+Ephemeral port ranges for different types of clients

 Client